A new approach to the equivariant topological complexity: Topological robotics in presence of a symmetry

-Our aim is to give a suitable definition of a motion planning algorithm in a equivariant setting which induces an invariant motion planning algorithm and as mentioned in the introduction have a reasonable geometric meaning.
-Moreover we want this motion planning algorithms to give a topological complexity witch coincides with the topological complexity of an orbit space for free $G$ spaces.
+\begin{exa} Let $X = G := \Sph^1$ with $G$ acting by multiplication from the left.
+Note that $X/G$ is trivial so that $TC(X/G) = 1$ whereas $p\colon (\Sph^1)^I\rightarrow \Sph^1\times \Sph^1$ cannot have a section, in particular cannot have an equivariant one, so $TC_G(X)\geqslant 2$.
+This shows that the topological complexity of an orbit space and the equivariant topological complexity does not have to coincide, even in the simplest examples of a free action. \end{exa} Our aim is to give a suitable definition of a motion planning algorithm in an equivariant setting which induces an invariant motion planning algorithm and as mentioned in the introduction have a reasonable geometric meaning.
+Moreover we want this motion planning algorithm to define a topological complexity which coincides with the topological complexity of an orbit space for free $G$-spaces.
 In order to do so we will translate it into the language of the Lusternik-Schnirelmann category.